Skip to main content (Press Enter).

 116 MDG, Vigilant Guard exercise, 116th ACW

-U.S. Air Force Col. Muriel Herman, commander of the 116th Medical Group, Georgia Air National Guard, speaks with a Soldier about her medical status during the Vigilant Guard 2013 exercise at Camp Blanding, Fla., May 21, 2013.
-The Medical Group from the 116th Air Control Wing is a key component of the 78th Homeland Response Force set up to respond to disasters in the Southeast U.S. region.
+U.S. Air Force Col. Louis Perino, chief of aerospace medicine with the 116th Medical Group, Georgia Air National Guard, trains a group of U.S. Army Combat Medics on emergency lifesaving procedures during the Vigilant Guard 2013 exercise at Camp Blanding, Fla., May 21, 2013.
+The Medical Group from the 116th Air Control Wing, out of Robins Air Force Base, Ga., is a key component of the 78th Homeland Response Force set up to respond to disasters in the Southeast U.S. region.
 During the exercise, Guardsmen responded to various scenarios such as a plane crash, train derailment, hurricane, and an explosion at a chemical plant.
 (U.S. Air National Guard photo by Master Sgt.
 Roger Parsons/Released)

 Details